emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 TEAP supports EAP channel binding using the Channel-Binding TLV defined in [](#channel-binding-tlv).
-If the TEAP server wants to request the channel-binding information from the peer, it sends an empty Channel- Binding TLV to indicate the request.
+If the TEAP server wants to request the channel-binding information from the peer, it sends an empty Channel-Binding TLV to indicate the request.
 The peer responds to the request by sending a Channel-Binding TLV containing a channel-binding message as defined in {{RFC6677}}.
-The server validates the channel- binding message and sends back a Channel-Binding TLV with a result code.
+The server validates the channel-binding message and sends back a Channel-Binding TLV with a result code.
 If the server didn't initiate the channel-binding request and the peer still wants to send the channel-binding information to the server, it can do that by using the Request-Action TLV along with the